tzstoyanov/herak-raspberry/README.md

 ### Solar
 Monitors Voltronic VM III inverter over USB and DALY BMS over Bluetooth and sends the data to a remote MQTT server.

-### Irrigation
-Reads soil moisture sensor and controls set of SSRs using web commands and sends the data to a remote MQTT server.

 ## Try it out